ChasinSpin/astrid/docs/Troubleshooting.md

 Make sure you are on the correct WiFi network, the ethernet port flashes alternate Green/Yellow when connected to a known WiFi Network and is solid Green/Yellow when Astrid is generating it's own Wifi Hotspot (Adhoc Network).

+The hostname astrid.local is mapped via a process called mDns/Bonjour which may not work on older computers or poorly designed Wifi Routers.
+Use the IP address instead to connect if this is an issue with your hardware

+Mini Display can be used to see your current network configuration and to switch to your Home WiFi.

+## Site Button Is Orange Or Red

+To change the Site Button from Orange/Red to Green, click on the button and click "Update Site and Mount".
+The Orange/Red is due to a mismatch between the last time the "Update Site and Mount" button was clicked and position the GPS is reporting now.

+It is natural for GPS to change position over time by a small amount, so Orange is not an issue for acquisitions that don't need super precision (like NEOs).
+Everytime you move to a new site, you will need to click the "Update Site and Mount" button.

 ## GPS Poor Reception

 A good solid GPS signal is required for both timing and positioning.
 If the Timing/GPS buttons are not constantly Green in Astrid, then you should look into the positioning of the GPS antenna.
 It is suggested to mount the antenna facing the sky and with a clear view of it.

-Mounting the antenna on the telescope is not recommended because most tubes are metal or carbon fiber and the reception will be poor, the telescope also moves and that can cause the view of the sky to change for the GPS receiver.
-Equally, mounting too close to the tripod or electronics may interfere with reception.
+Possible reasons for poor reception are:

+* Antenna upside down (black part not pointing to the sky)
+* Antenna substituted for another.
+Only the recommended antenna should be used, other antennas may look the same but are inferior
+* Usage inside (the top floor of a house may work depending on construction, but outside is better)
+* Obstructed view of the sky (trees, buildings, etc.), GPS requires a clear 360-degree view of the sky
+* Placed on metal.
+Although the antennas are magnetic, the metal often creates a ground plane and can make reception unpredictable; avoid metal other than a nail or a bolt
+* Placed on the ground.
+Ground is an unpredictable ground plane; often, grass/dirt interferes with the signal, and a concrete slab may not, experience varies, avoid
+* Attached to a telescope.
+Telescopes move and are often metal or carbon fiber, all of which will interfere with signal reception
+* Poor cable connection.
+Ensure the antenna cable is fully screwed in and the antenna hasn't disconnected from the GPS receiver
+* Broken antenna.
+GPS cables can be damaged, Antenna drops, and pins damaged/corroded.
+There is also a Pigtail inside Astrid they may become loose or damaged.

-**It's not recommended to record an occultation unless Site, GPS, Timing and Acquisition buttons are Green.
+**It's not recommended to record an occultation unless Site, GPS, Timing and Acquisition buttons are Green (with the exception of an Orange Site Button).
 A GPS/Timing button that changes to Red during a recording can produce incorrect timing.**

 ## Mouse Problems On Tablet